webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 It is recommended that if a mapping is unused for 5 minutes it should be destroyed.
 This is entirely up to the ISP or hardware manufacturer.

 ## STUN
-STUN(Session Traversal Utilities for NAT) is a protocol that was created just for working with NATs.
+STUN (Session Traversal Utilities for NAT) is a protocol that was created just for working with NATs.
 This is another technology that pre-dates WebRTC (and ICE!).
-It is defined by [RFC 5389](https://tools.ietf.org/html/rfc5389) which also defines the STUN packet structure.
+It is defined by [RFC 5389](https://tools.ietf.org/html/rfc5389), which also defines the STUN packet structure.
 The STUN protocol is also used by ICE/TURN.

 STUN is useful because it allows the programmatic creation of NAT Mappings.
 Before STUN, we were able to create NAT Mappings, but we had no idea what the IP/Port of it was!
 STUN not only gives you the ability to create a mapping, but you also get the details so you can share it with others so they can send traffic to you via the mapping you created.

 Let's start with a basic description of STUN.
 Later, we will expand on TURN and ICE usage.
 For now, we are just going to describe the Request/Response flow to create a mapping.
-Then we talk about how we get the details of it to share with others.
-This is the process that happens when you have a `stun:` server in your ICE urls for a WebRTC PeerConnection.
-In a nutshell, STUN helps an endpoint behind NAT figure out what mapping is created by asking a STUN server outside NAT to report what it observes.
+Then we will talk about how to get the details of it to share with others.
+This is the process that happens when you have a `stun:` server in your ICE URLs for a WebRTC PeerConnection.
+In a nutshell, STUN helps an endpoint behind a NAT figure out what mapping was created by asking a STUN server outside NAT to report what it observes.

 ### Protocol Structure
 Every STUN packet has the following structure: